Gender inequality in Bangladesh: Political participation

 Since the 1990s, women have become increasingly influential in the political arena.
-Despite the barriers that come with patriarchal rules and the purdah, the system of quotas has ensured women's representation in the national parliament and local governments.
-Since 1991, all the prime minister elections have been won by two female prime ministers, Sheikh Hasina and Khaleda Zia.
+From 1991 to 2024, all the prime minister elections have been won by two female prime ministers, Sheikh Hasina and Khaleda Zia.

 Despite these successes, there remain several factors that limit women's political participation.
 The political culture based on vengeance, distrust and corruption has ideological, political, religious and institutional dimensions that are rooted in the whole of society.
 The result is an institutionalisation of violence as a means of political expression.
 In 2007, 192 cases of women being attacked with acid were registered.
 Intimidation by conservative parties and religious and socio-cultural norms are used to cut down and intimidate women, limiting their rights to vote.
 High rates of illiteracy have also acted as limiting factors.

-Inequality and violence against women

-Cultural and traditional factors heavily influence how women are treated and regarded in Bangladesh.
-Once married, women, adolescents, and girls become property of the husbands family.
-This limits opportunities for schooling, thus perpetuating dependence and disempowerment.
-Domestic violence and discrimination are difficult to measure, acts of violence can be accounted for in court proceedings and police reports.
-Violence in Bangladesh ranges from acid throwing, physical and psychological torture, sexual harassment, sexual assault, rape, related violence, trafficking, forced prostitution, coerced suicide and murder.

-Rape

-Rape is one of the most brutal forms of violence against women in Bangladesh, and its on the rise.
-Data from the BNWLA Resource centre shows that rape cases doubled from 564 in 2001 to 1043 in 2004.
-Gang rape has become increasingly prevalent as well.

-Domestic violence

-Domestic violence incidents in Bangladesh are widespread and fairly common, affecting women across all forms of economic strata.
-While largely under-reported due to social stigma and fear, data suggests an increase in reported cases of abuse.
-In 2001, 530 domestic abuse cases were reported in Bangladeshi newspapers.
-In 2004, the number of cases reported more than doubled that number at 1164 cases.
-Despite this, domestic violence is not seen as a serious crime.
-Because it is often regarded as family matters, law enforcement agencies may be reluctant to get involved.
+Religion